 Safer water and better lives through pioneering biosciences

-Brought to you by the Aquafix Laboratories
+Brought to you by our laboratories, at the University of Wisconsin Research Park

 Our lab focuses on the development of three types of products: bacterial products natural to a lake or pond, biostimulants to stimulate a pond’s unique bacteria, and products to affect a plant and speed its degradation.
-At Aquafix, our first and most important role is that of a research lab.
+At Naturalake Biosciences, our first and most important role is that of a research lab.
 We dedicate our resources to studying the whole spectrum of pond and lake problems at our state-of-the-art biological laboratory.
 The knowledge we gain from our research is used to develop natural and sustainable bio-technologies.

 How our technology works